 - Tower floorplates.
 In zones where towers are permitted, certain floorplate maximums would be slightly modified to account for what are considered “breakpoints” in development capacity and cost.

 Keeping Incentive Zoning In Place

-Like many zones in Downtown and South Lake Union, certain Chinatown-International District zones contain incentive zoning provisions that allow developers to gain additional height of floor area allowances beyond the base limits.
+Like many zones in Downtown and South Lake Union, certain Chinatown-International District zones contain incentive zoning provisions that allow developers to gain additional height and floor area allowances beyond the base limits.
 The rezone proposal would retain incentive zoning to achieve public benefits, such as preservation of open space and historic landmarks, development of privately-owned public spaces (e.g., public open space, public atriums, human services uses, and public restrooms), contributions to affordable housing, and construction of Neighborhood Green Street improvements.
-While the rezones would may increase the base height and floor area limits, additional development capacity beyond the base limits would have to be achieved through incentive zoning options.
+While the rezones would increase the base height and floor area limits, additional development capacity beyond the base limits would have to be achieved through incentive zoning options.
 Developers would also be subject to MHA requirements for both non-incentive and incentive zoning portions of a structure.